-Implantation bleeding normally occurs a week to a few days before your period would normally start.
-Spotting that occurs around a week after ovulation is likely implantation bleeding; whereas, spotting that occurs very close to the time that your period would normally start may not be.
-A normal menstrual cycle generally starts off light and then gets heavier.
-Spotting can sometimes be the sign of an early period.
+Implantation bleeding normally occurs a few days to a week before your period would normally start.
+Spotting that occurs around a week after ovulation is likely implantation bleeding.
+Spotting that occurs close to the time that your period would normally start may not be a sign of pregnancy because a normal menstrual cycle generally starts off light and then gets heavier.
+Sometimes what looks like spotting can be the sign of an early period.
 If this is the case, the spotting will pick up to heavier bleeding.
 If you have spotting right around the time your period would normally start, it can be more confusing.
-You will need to take the wait and see approach or take a pregnancy test to determine pregnancy.
+You will need to take a pregnancy test to determine pregnancy for sure.

 Could it be implantation bleeding if my period feels like it is about to start?